MichelDeudon/formations/content/en/cours/linguistics/introduction.md

 {{< spoiler text="True or false, BERT has a carbon footprint close to a round-trip trans-America flight for one person?" >}}
 True, according to [Technology Review, 2019](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/).
 {{< /spoiler >}}

+## Reference

+> Emma Strubell, Ganesh Ananya and Andrew McCallum.
+[Energy and policy considerations for deep learning in NLP](https://arxiv.org/abs/1906.02243). arXiv preprint arXiv:1906.02243 (2019).
+Published in the 57th Annual Meeting of the Association for Computational Linguistics (ACL).
+Florence, Italy.
+July 2019.

+> Karen Hao.
+[Training a single AI model can emit as much carbon as five cars in their lifetimes](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/).
+MIT Technology Review.
+June 6, 2019.